ChrisAkridge/Cix/docs/Lexer.md

 * StringLiteral: Append to the builder.

 ### At Sign (@)
-* Root: Starts an identifier (@funcptr, in this case).
+* Root: Starts an intrinsic.
 Switch to Word and append to builder.
-* Whitespace: Starts an identifier.
+* Whitespace: Starts an intrinsic.
 Switch to Word and append to builder.
 * Word: INVALID.
-The At Sign can only start an identifier.
+The At Sign can only start a word.
 Add an error to the error list.
 * Operator: Yield and clear the builder.
 Append to builder and change context to Word.
 * NumericLiteral: INVALID.
-At Signs require whitespace after a number to be parsed as an identifier.
+At Signs require whitespace after a number to be parsed as an intrinsic.
 Add an error to the error list.
 * NumericLiteralFraction: INVALID.
-At Signs require whitespace after a number to be parsed as an identifier.
+At Signs require whitespace after a number to be parsed as an intrinsic.
 Add an error to the error list.
 * NumericLiteralSuffix: INVALID.
-At Signs require whitespace after a number to be parsed as an identifier.
+At Signs require whitespace after a number to be parsed as an intrinsic.
 Add an error to the error list.
 * HexadecimalNumericLiteral: INVALID.
-At Signs require whitespace after a number to be parsed as an identifier.
+At Signs require whitespace after a number to be parsed as an intrinsic.
 Add an error to the error list.
 * StringLiteral: Append to builder.

 ### Letter or Underscore